sul-dlss/infrastructure-integration-test/README.md

 `bundle exec rspec`

 You will be prompted to type in your Stanford credentials and will then need to approve a multi-factor authentication push.

+### Timeouts

+If you are experiencing timeout errors, you may tweak the default Capybara and workflow-related timeout values by changing `timeouts.capybara` and/or `timeouts.workflow` in `config/settings.yml`.

 ## Add New Tests